MohamedShamroukh/Pedestrian-Counter/README.md

 ## License

 This project is open source.
-(Replace with the specific license you choose, e.g., MIT License)

 ## Author